awesome121/happy-farmer/README.md

 Happy Farmer is a SENG201 Project at university of Canterbury.

 It's a farm simulator which allows you to play a simple farm game!
-Please see "Game Introduction" below for more information.
+Please see "Game Introduction" below for more information.<br/>
 For more information about our development process, please email jimmy75792@gmail.com to view our Gitlab